colinbull/StrongNetCoreConfig/README.md

 **Note** this project doesn't actually add anything that wasn't already there in the F# + netcore ecosystem.
 It just ties together a few concepts.

-Currently, no NuGet pacakage is available, but the actual extension is only a single file which can be referenced using paket,
+Currently, no NuGet pacakage is available, but the actual extension is only a single file which can be referenced using [Paket](https://github.com/fsprojects/Paket),

     github colinbull/StrongNetCoreConfig src/StrongConfigurationExtensions.fs